pypsa-meets-earth/pypsa-earth/doc/tutorial.rst

 For inspiration, you may want to have a look on the `examples section in the PyPSA documentation <https://pypsa.readthedocs.io/en/latest/examples-basic.html>`_.

-An example of the tutorial network analysis is included in the `pypsa-meets-earth/documentation/notebooks/tutorial-network-analysis.ipynb`.
+An example of the tutorial network analysis is included in the notebook `sample-network-analysis.ipynb` as part of pypsa-meets-earth `documentation repository notebooks <https://github.com/pypsa-meets-earth/documentation/tree/main/notebooks>`_.

 After playing with the tutorial model, it's important to clean-up data in your model folder before to proceed further to avoid data conflicts.
 You may use the `clean` rule for making so: